Editorial Guide

 • Use practicality: easy to lather, easy to rinse, dries well, travels well.

 If the bar fails, classify the failure.
 A coated feel may point to formula type or water hardness.
 Dryness may point to needing conditioner.
 Itching may point to fragrance, essential oils, or another ingredient.
 That information helps you choose the next product more intelligently.
+If you like the format, then compare scent, conditioner pairing, and hair-type claims.
+That slow test prevents a drawer full of half-used bars.

 When to choose liquid shampoo instead